cyrus-/relit/README.md

 Run `make` to run the full test suite.
 Those tests are pretty clear to read!
 Check out `test/test.ml`.

+There is also a [standlone repository that defines a TLM for lists](https://github.com/charlesetc/example-tlm) and can be used as a project template for TLM providers.

 ## Installation

 First, make sure you have [opam](https://opam.ocaml.org/).
 Then make sure you have **OCaml 4.06.1** by running `opam switch`.

-Next install the very latest version of dune (version 1.3.0 had a bug that we fixed, so the next version of Dune should be fine):
+Next install the very latest version of dune (version 1.3.0 had a bug that we fixed, so the next release of Dune should be fine):

 ```
 git clone https://github.com/ocaml/dune